apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

       ...
    }
 ```
-will generate a struct named `MyFooBar`.
+generates a struct named `MyFooBar`.
 (Note: `swift_prefix` is only supported by protoc 3.2 or later.)

 :warning: The `swift_prefix` option has proven problematic in practice.
 Because it ignores the `package` directive, it can easily lead to name
 conflicts and other confusion as your shared proto definitions evolve over
 time.
 For example, say you have a file that defines "User" and/or "Settings",
-that will work great without the package prefix until you use a second proto
+that works great without the package prefix until you use a second proto
 file that defined a different "User" and/or "Settings".
 Protocol Buffers solved
 this by having the `package` in the first place, so by overriding that with a
 custom Swift prefix makes you that much more likely to have collisions in the